CarloC24/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Time Complexity = 0(n)
 ---- The function runs on the loop with the number of bunnies we put on the function so it runs 0(n) with n as the number of bunnies

+## Exercise II

+def eggCalculator(floors,eggs) =
+listwithallthefloors = [[number of floor,eggs] \* number of floors]

+            for loop floor  x = 1 to floors

+                 list[floor] eggs will be =

+                 min(infinity,max(    (eggs - 1, floors - 1# egg breaks)  ,
+                 (eggs , floors + 1 #egg does not break)  ))
+            #then we calculate the minimum of each floor by calculating the worst case scenario and best case scenario and maxing out on whats

+Now we can define a function that computes the minimum number of drops required to find the critical floor in the worst case scenario, whilst using the best strategy.